Pedestrian Accidents

 Ready to talk about pedestrian accidents?

-Use the guided intake to send the matter for fit review and move it into the right queue.
+Use the guided intake to send the matter for fit review and place it in the right review lane.